School-leaver with home based cow rearing enterprise

 • Provision of resources for individual school leavers to start-up purposeful activities when they return to their home communities.
 Commonly livestock such as cows, sheep or goats which also help boost the family income.

-The problem we identified was that older students with special educational needs of 16+ years, and some as old as 26 years, were not progressing beyond school to the adult world.
+The problem we identified was that older students with special educational needs of 16+ years, and some reaching as old as 36 years, were not progressing beyond school to the adult world.
 They became ‘stuck’ in school with neither guardians nor teachers knowing how to facilitate their transition into employment or a meaningful livelihood at home.
 In turn, this blocked the progression of younger pupils through the school years and failed to provide good role models to encourage other students with disabilities and their families.
-In 2019 the innovative Advantage Africa model of transition was tested and adopted by Kenya Institute of Special Education (KISE) which is the National body for special education teacher training in Kenya.
+In 2019 Advantage Africa began work on an innovative model of transition which was rigorously piloted with our project partners Kenya Institute of Special Education (KISE) - the National body for special education teacher training in Kenya.
+Our 60 trained teachers are actively supporting school-leavers to start adult life with a meaningful occupation, enhanced independence, higher self-esteem and improved incomes which helps the whole family.

-We very much thank British and Foreign Schools Society (BFSS) for their previous and ongoing support of our work in this area.BFSS
+We very much thank COSARAF Charitable Foundation and Educational Opportunities Foundation for their generous support of our work in this area.EOF logoCOSARAF logo